 To open up Font Book, go to your Applications or Launch Pad and navigate to Font Book.

 Once Font Book is open, you can browse through your installed fonts.
 Selecting one will give you a visual preview of how the font looks.
-In the example, below, I have the font Dreamland selected to preview.
+In the example, below, I have the font Dreamland (no longer available) selected to preview.

 We can also group our favorite fonts into collections, here in Font Book.
 This can be really handy if you have a lot of fonts.